Pet Care Home

 Pictured above is an adult specimen of the Clown Wrasse, African Clown Wrasse, or Gaimard Rainbow-wrasse.
 The juvenile is much different with a general orange coloration and four white spot markings evenly spaced down the back of the fish.
-Hopefully we will get a picture soon since it is hard to describe!

 The Clown Wrasse, African Clown Wrasse, or Gaimard Rainbow-wrasse are a lively fish.
 It is best to keep them with hardy companions that don't mind a rambunctious tankmate!